Kidplayer666/Tiny-random-game/README.md

 Any improvements or Feedback are deeply appreciated.
 I'm working on a Tkinter version to ensure better compatibility with pure python Enjoy! :-)
+Insert feedback either on the wiki or on here on the Read Me!
+Feedback: